parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 Please see below detailed explanation.

-## FASTQ quality control
+## FASTQ quality control (eventually after SRA data retrieval)

 Prerequisite:
-- Your FASTQ files are on the cluster, in our example in `/shared/projects/YourProjectName/Raw_fastq` (but you can name your folders as you want, as long as you adjust the `READSPATH` parameter in `config_main.yaml`).
+- Using your own data: your FASTQ files are on the cluster, in our example in `/shared/projects/YourProjectName/Raw_fastq` (but you can name your folders as you want, as long as you adjust the `READSPATH` parameter in `config_main.yaml`).
-- You have modified `config/metadata.tsv` according to your experimental design.
+- You have modified `config/metadata.tsv` according to your experimental design (with sample names or SRR identifiers).

 Now you have to check in `config/config_main.yaml` that: